How to Write Your Rally Cry + What To Do After Your Mental Breakdown

 - Received a message from a friend that kicked me while I was down.

 Have I mentioned that it’s only the 10th of the month?
 By the time last night rolled around, I just felt broken.
 I felt beaten down by life.
-I cried until 5:30 in the morning before I realized that I had no choice BUT to pull myself together?
+I cried until 5:30 in the morning before I realized that I had no choice BUT to pull myself together.
 But how do you pull yourself together when you don’t even want to get out of bed?
-What do you do to start turning things around, when ever your bed feels like a bed of nails and emotions?
+What do you do to start turning things around, whenever your bed feels like a bed of nails and emotions?

 You recite your rally cry.
 I’d LOVE to say mine is something poetic like the character in Cool Runnings.
 Nope.
 For as long as I’ve needed one…my rally has sounded pretty much the same.

-I actually imagine a few of have motivational speeches very similar to mine.
+I actually imagine a few of you have motivational speeches very similar to mine.
 Why does that work so well?
 Because we spend EVERY DAY reciting the rest of the speech to ourselves.
 From sun up to sun down, I’m telling myself that I’ll get to those goals I’ve set for the day.
 I review the goals I’ve made for the month and give myself a pep talk to achieve them.
 I keep myself motivated by saying “one more article will get me closer to what I need”.

 I remind myself that no one who works this hard…fails completely.
 I also remind myself that “this too shall pass”.

 Pep talks and rally cries are SO important to our success.
 Most likely, you’ve been reciting them to yourself since you were a kid…but now I ask you to do one more thing.
 Write it down.
 It’s something that you need to stop saying out of habit…and recognize as absolute truth.
 Why?
-Because if your trying to TALK yourself into believing your rally cry…then it’s just another thing you aren’t succeeding at.
+Because if you’re trying to TALK yourself into believing your rally cry…then it’s just another thing you aren’t succeeding at.

 You need to know your goals are the absolute gospel in your business…because that is what will get you from one day to the next.
 It’s ok to crumble.
 It’s ok to cry.
 It’s perfectly fine to go through 5 boxes of tissues while you watch Sleepless In Seattle and think about how you are SO Meg Ryan in that movie.